 This article by Edward Houghton, Senior Research Advisor for Human Capital and Governance at the CIPD, takes a look at how automation is likely to impact HR and the role it will need to play in bringing ethics into a future filled with AI, data and algorithms.

 Adrian Wakeling, Senior Policy Advisor at Acas, offers an insight into a recent Acas conference on what shapes the future of work, drawing on themes such as pay and productivity and automation.

 Michael Weatherburn is a historian, consultant and mentor.
 Here he considers how high-quality hindsight can enhance our understanding of the future of work.

-This is the fourth in a series of interviews in which a selection of HR leaders across a variety of sectors share their thoughts on the impact of past and anticipated future changes on their world of work.
+This is part of a series of interviews in which a selection of HR leaders across a variety of sectors share their thoughts on the impact of past and anticipated future changes on their world of work.

 Meredith Goddard, Founder & Director at Five Years In, explores freelance work and considers ways in which traditional work is no longer meeting human needs.

 Lewis Silkin LLP look at identity and the role creativity will play in the future world of work.

 Jasmine Gartner - trainer, anthropologist and business consultant on employee engagement - considers the two ways in which we think about the idea of work.